-✤ CYCLE MONITORING: BASIC INFORMATION
+❖ CYCLE MONITORING: BASIC INFORMATION

 Cycle monitoring involves tracking the growth of ovarian follicles through blood hormone testing and ultrasound studies.
-It is necessary to follow the ovary's response to fertility medications and with injectable medications, it may avoid hyperstimulation or multiple pregnancies.
+It is necessary to follow the ovary's response to fertility pills and injectable medications.
+Monitoring allows adjustments in medication dosage and may help to avoid hyperstimulation or multiple pregnancies.

-Monitoring usually begins within the FIRST 3 days of starting your menstrual flow and typically begins with a "baseline" vaginal ultrasound and blood tests.
-Monitoring during the rest of your cycle will depend on your individual mode of treatment and your response to treatment. clomiphene (Clomid®, Serophene®) cycles in general require less monitoring than cycles with fertility injections.
+Monitoring usually begins within the FIRST few days after starting your menstrual flow and typically begins with a "baseline" vaginal ultrasound and blood tests.
+Monitoring during the rest of your cycle will depend on your individual mode of treatment and your response to treatment. clomiphene (Clomid®) cycles in general require less monitoring than cycles with fertility injections.

 Blood tests and ultrasounds are done in the morning between 8:00 a.m. and ll: 00 a.m. and take approximately 30 minutes.
 Monitoring is vital and mandatory for safe and effective fertility treatment.
 If needed, please make arrangements with your employer for scheduled appointments.
 Although the day is usually predetermined, we try to be flexible regarding the appointment times.
-Please let the nurse/receptionist know what time of morning is best for your visit.
+Please let the clinical coordinators know what time of morning is best for your visit.

-The physician reviews blood results and ultrasounds daily and these are essential to the proper monitoring of your cycle.
+The physician reviews blood results and ultrasounds daily and these are essential to the proper management of your cycle.
 Your instructions may not be provided to you by telephone until after 5:30 p.m.
 Please do not call for results.
-If you have not received a call by 7:00 p.m., please call the nurse through the Doctor's Directory at 438-9622.
+If you have not received a call by 7:00 p.m., please call the nurse through the Doctor's Directory.
 If you will not be at home, let the office know where you will be or where a message can be left.
 Provide the office with home, work, voice-mail and mobile phone numbers.

-♦ LAPAROSCOPY FOR FERTILITY EVALUATION
+❖ LAPAROSCOPY FOR FERTILITY EVALUATION

 Laparoscopy is a valuable tool to diagnose and treat many fertility problems, particularly diseases that affect the fallopian tubes or ovaries.
-Like the HSG or "dye test," laparoscopy may be used to show that the fallopian tubes are open.
-Unlike HSG, laparoscopy can reliably identify adhesions or endometriosis around the ovaries or tubes.
+Like the hs-HSG or "dye test," laparoscopy may be used to show that the fallopian tubes are open.
+Unlike the HSG or hs-HSG, laparoscopy can reliably identify adhesions or endometriosis around the ovaries or tubes.
 Both of these conditions can impair fertility.
 Thus, laparoscopy remains an essential part of the fertility evaluation.
 Unless there are concerns from the information you provide, laparoscopy is usually held as one of the final procedures and may be recommended after completion of other basic tests.